Opvolger/Opvolger/starfiveVisionFive2/Ubuntu2410_outofthebox.md

-# Ubuntu 24.10
+# Ubuntu 24.10 on StarFive VisionFive 2 with AMDGPU

-It is using the 6.11 kernel.
-This has the PCI-e controller of StarFive VisionFive 2 + AMDGPU drivers that are working with RISC-V
+Ubuntu 24.10 is using the 6.11 kernel.
+This has the PCI-e controller of StarFive VisionFive 2 + AMDGPU drivers that are working with RISC-V.
+So if you have a m2 to pci-e adapter you can now run Ubuntu with AMDGPU on RISC-V (without building your own kernel with patches etc.)

+The only problem is now the u-boot that initialize the PCI-e controller to scan for m.2 drivers.
+Some of my AMDPGU do not like that (fan 100% and not detected anymore in the kernel).

+So we need a u-boot (from Ubuntu) without the initialization of the PCI-e controller.
+I have build that and release the flash-files (u-boot + opensbi) on github.

+So we can now just flash Ubuntu 24.10 to an eMMC, use the custom flash-files (u-boot + opensbi).

 ## Flash Ubuntu 24.10 to eMMC